A/Prof Paul Ekert

 Biography

-Paul is well known for his ground-breaking research on the genes that control cell death, and how they are regulated by growth factor signalling.
-Some of this work contributed to the development of new drugs called BCL2 inhibitors, which are now approved and will, he believes, become some of the most important cancer drugs seen for many years.
-More recently, he has focused on applying the science of genomics to understanding what makes a cell cancerous, and what in that cell might be targeted therapeutically.
+More recently, he has focused on applying the science of genomics to understand what makes a cell cancerous, and what in that cell might be targeted therapeutically.
 ‘I love the way the new science of genomics opens up the lid on cancer cells.
 We can now look in on them in a way we’ve never been able to before,’ he says.
+Among his early contributions to this field was a study of RNA-sequencing in acute lymphoblastic leukaemia in children, and developing tools to use this kind of sequence data in diagnostic classification.

 Publications